Intelligent-CAT-Lab/BugFarm/README.md

-# Intelligent-Bug-Generation
+# BUGFARM
-In this project, we will find model vulnerabilities and change them to generate hard-to-find bugs.
+In this project, we interpret code-language models to produce bug-inducing transformations to inject a bug without the model noticing it.

 ## Dependencies
 Please execute the following to install dependencies and download the projects:

 `sudo bash setup.sh`

+Moreover, you need to setup the [tokenizer tool](https://github.com/devreplay/source-code-tokenizer).

 ## Method Extraction
 The first step is to extract the methods from the listed projects in `setup.sh`.
 Execute the following to extract the methods using 8 CPU cores: